pdenno/sheetserver/README.md

 # sheetserver

-An exploratory program to serve content from a spreadsheet using an Open API interface
+sheetserver is an exploratory program to serve content from a spreadsheet using an Open API interface.
 Its purpose is to be like training wheels for someone who wants to experiment with service-orientation and Open API.

 ## Installation